volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 In case of 1000 renders you will end up creating 1000 unnecessary functions.

-The same rules apply to arrow function callbacks, they create a new function on every render and therefore lead to a worse performance.
+The same rules apply to arrow function callbacks, they create a new function on every render and therefore lead to worse performance.

 In summary, this approach should be avoided: